 Climate in Belgium

 The weather in Belgium is not one of the country's selling points.
 Though not necessarily unpleasant, light rain is fairly constant throughout the year and can be a bit inconvenient.
-To reduce the risk of being caught off guard, it's a good idea to carry a small umbrella in case of sudden showers.
+To reduce the risk of being caught off guard, carrying a small umbrella in case of sudden showers is a good idea.

-Those not fond of heat are sure to enjoy the mildness of Belgian summers, with temperatures hovering around 72°F (22°C).
-Winters can be chilly and there may be snowfall, but temperatures typically stay above freezing.
+Those not fond of heat will surely enjoy the mildness of Belgian summers, with temperatures hovering around 72°F (22°C).
+Winters can be chilly, with temperatures ranging from just above freezing to around 39°F (4°C), and there may be snowfall.

 Official name: Kingdom of Belgium